kaiyur0000/All-Weather-Investment-Strategy/README.md

 2) Install the required dependencies especially Modules as required.
 3) Run the provided scripts to analyze data, build models, and optimize portfolio allocations.

-🟣 Contributions
-Contributions to the All Weather Investment Strategy project are welcome!
-Please feel free to submit bug reports, feature requests, or pull requests to help improve the project.If you face any problem or you want to ask questions , feel free to contact at kaiyur65@gmail.com .
+🟣 Contributions to the All Weather Investment Strategy project are welcome!
+Please feel free to submit bug reports, feature requests, or pull requests to help improve the project.
+If you face any problem or want to ask questions, feel free to contact at kaiyur65@gmail.com .